clemenssielaff/notf/pynotf/pynotf/logic.md

 It consists of 3 things:
 1. The constant **Value** of the Signal.

 2. An **Emitter ID** that unique identifies the upstream Emitter that produced the Signal.
 IDs are unique and constant, for example the memory address of the Emitter or some other integer.
+Signals with an ID of another Emitter than the Receiver is connected to should trigger an assert.

 3. An enum that describes the **Status** of the Signal, encapsulated in an object to ensure that it follows the state transition diagram outlined below:
     ```